-Crime can have a wide-ranging effect on people's health.
-In Sunderland, indicators relating to crime, including re-offending rates and hospital admissions for violent crime (including sexual violence) are higher than England as a whole, though comparable to the wider North-East.17
+Crime undermines the building blocks of health by creating unsafe environments, increasing stress and trauma, limiting access to services, and deepening inequalities that shape peoples' opportunities to live healthy lives.
+In Sunderland, indicators relating to crime, including re-offending rates and hospital admissions for violent crime (including sexual violence) are higher than England as a whole, though comparable to the wider North-East(18).

 Total recorded crime in Sunderland during 2023 was 107 per 1,000 residents, this is below the North East rate (109.2), however, above the England rate (90.2).
-Hendon and Millfield have the highest crime rate out of Sunderland's local and nearby wards17.
+Hendon and Millfield have the highest crime rate out of Sunderland's local and nearby wards(18).

 Violent crime was 38.5 per 1,000, this is below the North East (41.5) but above England (34.4).
-95% of Sunderland residents (provided by Sunderland City Council Public Health team, based on Northumbria Police Safer Communities Public Insight Report (December 2024) said they felt 'very' or 'fairly' safe in their own neighbourhoods.17
+95% of Sunderland residents (provided by Sunderland City Council Public Health team, based on Northumbria Police Safer Communities Public Insight Report (December 2024) said they felt 'very' or 'fairly' safe in their own neighbourhoods(18).